ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.2.3**

+- Main plugin now uses AutoItemConfig for global configs.
+Note that **these config entries will reset to defaults once after updating ClassicItems** (names/categories have changed).
+- Moved some Captain's Brooch code (nodegraph cleanup) into TILER2.
+- (From TILER2 update to v1.4.0) Fixed some items applying incorrect types of damage bonus.

 **4.2.2**

 - Boxing Gloves now has an option to disable affecting bosses.